Next Steps

 Chronic PVPS is defined as pain that persists for more than three months after the vasectomy procedure.
 It can be a challenging condition to treat, and the treatment options depend on the severity of the symptoms.

-Whilst this content is written and reviewed by sexual health specialists, it is for general guidance only.
+Page last reviewed by Dr Praveen Jayadeva on 29 March 2023 for general guidance only.
 It is not intended to replace the advice of your clinician.